Carbon Credit PDD, MRV, And VVB Audit: Costs, Timeline, And Checklist

 PDD

 is the blueprint.
 It fixes the method, baseline, project boundary, eligibility, additionality case, leakage treatment, permanence plan, safeguards, monitoring parameters, and legal ownership of emission reductions.
-It sets the rules you will live with for the crediting period.
+It sets the rules the project will live with for the crediting period.

 MRV

 is the operating system.
 It defines what you measure, how often, with which devices or samples, how you store data, and how you calculate results.
 It also defines QA and QC, field audits, calibration, uncertainty treatment, and the chain of custody for records.
-A good MRV plan is short, specific, and mapped to evidence you already collect.
+A good MRV plan is short, specific, and mapped to evidence the project can actually collect.

 Validation vs Verification vs Issuance